 Launched : at Portsmouth 1797 ; Disposal date or year : 31 Jan 1828

-Disposal Details : Wrecked off Grabusa, Mediterranean.
+Disposal Details : Wrecked off Grabusa, off Cape Busa (Vouxa), Greece, after being struck by the Isis, and went aground and was abandoned.
 Capt Gawen Wm.
 Hamilton CB.

 4 Jan 1798 captured the French privateer Vengeur in the Channel.

 27 Mar 1798 captured the French privateer César in the Channel.